-Staff discussed their training needs at annual appraisals and during six monthly supervision.
+Staff discussed their training needs at one to one meetings and annual appraisals.
 We saw evidence of completed appraisals and how the practice addressed the training requirements of staff.

 Co-ordinating care and treatment

 Staff worked together and with other health and social care professionals to deliver effective care and treatment.